airbnb/streamalert/docs/source/conf-schemas-examples.rst

     }
   },

-.. warning:: In Option 2, the schema definition is flexible, but Rule safety is lost because you'll need to use defensive programming when accessing and analyzing fields in `columns`.
-The use of `req_subkeys` will be advised, see Rules for more details
+.. warning:: In Option 2, the schema definition is flexible, but Rule safety is lost because you will need to use defensive programming when accessing and analyzing fields in `columns`.
+The use of `req_subkeys` will be advised in this case, see `Rules <rules.html>`_ for additional details.

 CSV Examples